Photo Credit: Meg Takamura/Getty Images

 Stuff some red envelopes.
 The traditional Chinese New Year red envelopes (called hong bao) are usually adorned with gold Chinese characters offering good wishes, but those leftover red envelopes from Christmas cards are perfect.
 Put in eight dollars for each child, as eight is an especially lucky number in China.

 Treat yourself to fresh flowers.
 Any flower will help symbolize that fresh start that the new year provides.
 For extra luck, go with Chinese peonies (the "queen" of flowers) or bold red blooms.

 Neglect your housework.
 While Chinese families typically do a thorough house cleaning in the days leading up to Chinese New Year to wash away any bad luck, doing housework on the big day is verboten.
 You could inadvertently sweep away any good luck.

 Go shopping.
 The Chinese buy new clothes for a fresh start on the new year -- what better excuse to add a little something to your wardrobe?

-Make a snake.
-You only need paint, scissors and a paper plate to make this year's animal.
+Make a horse.
+You only need corks, toothpicks and thread plate to make this year's animal.